ibm-cloud-docs/cloud-infrastructure/about-migration.md

 {: class="comparison-tab-table"}
 {: row-headers}

+RMM supports only block storage migration and not file storage.
+{: note}

-*File storage is available in limited MZRs.
+File storage is available in limited MZRs.
 {: note}

 ## VPC+ Cloud Migration